All Episodes

 Maybe he felt urges and went out to the golf course rather than give in to the urges.

-Secret service agents and news media were given only minutes notice before Clinton departed for the club.
+Secret Service agents and news media were given only minutes' notice before Clinton departed for the club.

 Quote, he was playing in the pitch dark.

-One pool reporter told an associate in the White House press room after the trip.
+He was swinging and wildly hitting balls everywhere, one pool reporter told an associate in the White House pressroom after the trip.

 Maybe there's some metaphoric content in whacking balls that way, Richard.